Italian Hoagie Salad

 Maria and I also discovered that we were former class of ’88 classmates at J.P.
 McCaskey High School.
 Go Tornadoes!
 (The timing is actually quite perfect as my older son starts his freshman year there today!)

-- 1 box of penne pasta (or similarly shaped pasta)
+- 1 box of penne pasta (or similarly shaped pasta; see notes for gluten-free suggestions*)

-- 1 envelope of Good Seasons Italian salad dressing (and ingredients to make, see notes)
+- 1 envelope of Good Seasons Italian salad dressing (and ingredients to make8*)

 - 1 8-ounce bag of shredded Italian blend cheese